 I believe that the size/weight makes a difference when one uses them day in and day out.
 If you are like me who prefer something I can……. easily carry around, Then you would prefer the Diamondback 10×42 binoculars because they weigh 21.4 oz and have a dimension of 5.8″ x 5.1″ which make them less heavy and bulky compared to the Diamondback 10×50 binoculars that weigh 29.6 oz and have dimension of 6.7″ x 5.5″.

 For things like backpacking and everyday glassing, the former is preferred to the later.
-With the later, you might need a tripod to help you with the weight and steadiness.
+With the latter, you might need a tripod to help you with the weight and steadiness.

 The Vortex Diamondbacks are sleek, have short hinge design and have a durable aluminum body with rubber armor and thumb indents which leave more room for your hands creating an easier, secure and non-slip grip.